 Ask the students to think of problems themselves using the chart.
 Ask them to list chores to make 10, 20 or different amounts.

-I have included a board without the numbers as well in case you would like to add your own.
+I have included a board without the numbers as well in case you would like to add your own like decimals ($0.20).
 I used this board with minutes instead of money as well.
-Write the number of minutes or hours for each chore and ask questions like “Which chores can be done in one hour?”
+Write the number of minutes for each chore and ask questions like “Which chores can be done in one hour?”